 Many recreational anglers are cleaning up litter, not only after themselves but joining anglers clubs and angling-related organisations in scheduled events of litter removal from waterways and surrounding land.
-Anglers are growing more conscious of the adverse publicity linked to fishing, cleaning up after themselves with fishing line, unused bait and their own packed lunch.
+Anglers are growing more conscious of the adverse publicity linked to fishing, cleaning up after themselves with fishing line, unused baitand their own packed lunch.
 If you change your mentality to leaving the fishing area cleaner then what you found it, it will help the marine ecosystem improve.

 When collecting up your rubbish from a day at the bankside, go one step further and spare a thought of how exactly you will dispose of it.
-With old, used fishing line you can save it up and take it to your local Angling Direct store to pop into our line recycling bins.
+With an old, used fishing line you can save it up and take it to your local Angling Direct store to pop into our line recycling bins.

 Whether you are a freshwater or sea angler, if you find that one of your fishing nets has a huge hole that is somewhat irreparable, consider recycling this too as many items such as clothing, footwear and homeware, even sunglasses can be made out of it!

 Making changes to what angling products you use can help reduce the negative impact on the environment.
-One way of achieving this is with switching to reusable, fish-friendly bait such as artificial sweetcorn or lures.
-Anglers can also opt for biodegradable monofilament fishing line that breaks down faster yet still has the same performance characteristics as the regular line.
+One way of achieving this is by switching to reusable, fish-friendly bait such as artificial sweetcorn or lures.
+Anglers can also opt for a biodegradable monofilament fishing line that breaks down faster yet still has the same performance characteristics as the regular line.
 Using lead products can be dangerous to fish so consider changing the friendlier materials such as steel, tungsten or tin.

 Eco-friendly angling also concerns your choice of hooks.
 By choosing circle hooks instead of J-hooks you can minimize internal damage, especially when practising catch and release.
 It is also recommended to look for rigs made of materials like glass beads, to pick knotless nets and when you’re picking out other gear like waders or tackle boxes, look for those made from recycled materials.
-You can even get environment-friendly paper bags or Hessian bags from Angling Direct for the items you purchase.

 Preventing the spread of aquatic invasive species starts with a cooperative effort by all persons and agencies involved with recreational activities such as anglers.